-This privacy notice describes how RPMI Limited and the Railways Pension Trustee Company Limited (“RPMI” or “we”) (“RPMI”, “we” or “us”) collect and use your personal information in accordance with relevant data protection legislation.
+This privacy notice describes how RPMI Limited (“RPMI”, “we” or “us”) collect and use your personal information in accordance with relevant data protection legislation including the General Data Protection Regulation (GDPR).

 RPMI is committed to ensuring that your privacy is protected.
-Should we ask you to provide certain information by which you can be identified, then you can be assured that it will only be used in accordance with this privacy statement.
+Should we ask you to provide certain information by which you can be identified by then you can be assured that it will only be used in accordance with this privacy statement.

 We may change this policy from time to time by updating this page.
-You should check this page from time to time to ensure that you are happy with any changes.
-This policy is effective from 25 May 2018.
+You should check this page periodically to ensure that you are happy with any changes.

 What we collect